Safe driving tips

 All drivers have an increased risk of crashing late at night however the risk is much greater for inexperienced young drivers.
 16 and 17 year old P drivers experience late night crash rates that are up to seven times their daytime rates.

 Driving at night requires more skills and concentration.
-To help drivers to gain these skills, learner’s permit holders must gain at least 10 hours of experience driving at night with a qualified supervising driver.
+To help drivers to gain these skills, learner’s permit holders must gain at least 15 hours of experience driving at night with a qualified supervising driver.
+Night time driving is driving between sunset and sunrise.

 From 28 July 2014, a night driving restriction will apply between midnight and 5am for all P1 licence holders under the age of 25 for the duration of the P1 licence.